video

 See if you can give it a go and press pause if you need.

-Question two wants you to identify if the following statements are true or false.
+Question two wants you to identify the following statements are true or false, and I want you to explain how you know.

 This is a great question.

-Take your time and press pause when you're ready.
+Take your time, and press pause when you're ready.

-So let's move on to question three.
+Great work, so let's move on to question three.

-Question three wants you to fill in the three gaps in this calculation with the same single-digit number.
+Question three wants you to fill in the three gaps in this calculation with the same single-digit number, then I want you to try a different single-digit number in those gaps.

 What do you notice?
 And more importantly, can you explain why this happens?
-This is a great question, see if you can give it a go.
+This is a great question.

 Well done, great work.